-Studies using modern state of the art methods (such as genetic sequencing) have found that people with chronic sinusitis have a somewhat different sinus microbiome than healthy people without sinusitis.
-They have fewer of some bacterial species or “depletion”, and an increase or “abundance” of some other species.
-Researchers (Abreu et al., 2012) found that people with chronic sinusitis had less Lactobacillus sakei in their sinuses and more of other microbes.
+Studies using modern state-of-the-art methods (such as genetic sequencing) find that people with chronic sinusitis have a different sinus microbiome than healthy people without sinusitis.
+They have fewer of some bacterial species, and an abundance of some other species.
+Researchers found that people with chronic sinusitis had less Lactobacillus sakei in their sinuses and more of other bacteria.

 What is Lactobacillus sakei?

 Lactobacillus sakei is a keystone bacteria found in the sinuses of healthy humans (those without sinusitis), but diminished or absent in those with chronic sinusitis.
 Introducing Lactobacillus sakei into the nose and mouth can support and promote sinus health.